actuary492/actuary492.github.io/_posts/ 2025-01-15-regression.md

 <img src="https://actuary492.github.io/assets/images/linregmat.png" alt="description" style="width: 80%; height: 80%;">

+Finding the beta now is also a different as we deal with differentiation of vector of $\hat{\beta}$.
+The idea is still the same, we minimize the sum of squared residuals that is now a vector

 # Violation of Assumptions in (Simple and Multiple) Linear Regression

 # How to do Regression in R?